SageRalph/RESTeasy/README.md

 RESTeasy uses custom form parsing which works a little differently from normal form serialization.
 Here are the important differences:

-- You can specify sub-properties by putting `.`s in an input's name attribute *Note: This also works for tableFields*.
+- You can specify sub-properties by putting `.`s in an input's name attribute. *Note: This also works for tableFields*.
 e.g.
 `<input type="text" name="company.address.postcode" value="ABC123">`
 Produces: